SasView/documents/Sasview Roadmap.md

 * Begin work on writing custom models tutorial
 * Create first in series of video tutorials
 * Begin work on tutorials (written and video) for scripting
-* Begin work to integrate McSAS and FFSAS
-* Begin work on inclusion of PRISM[^9] functionality
-* Continue work on separating out a generic dataloader package
+* Complete work on separating out a generic dataloader package (including multiple data type support e.g. multiple detectors)
 * Complete SasView paper
 * Continue work to expand the size and diversity of the contributor commmunity
 * Begin adding other algorithms to the generic scattering calculator such as FFT-based, SPONGE, McSim, Golden Vector approach etc., both isotropic and oriented systems
 * Begin work on including the beta approximation calculation into generic scattering calculator
 * Add tabbed and batch functionality to P(R) inversion to match fitting perspective functionality
+* Reimplement the orientation viewer
 * Continue discussions on how to address mutlimodal fitting
 * Continue work on developing more advanced resolution calculations in co-operation with NXcanSAS group (e.g. generic resolution functions etc)
 * Refactor the way plotting is tied to data and fitting
 * Refactor reporting and exporting of perspective data
 * Refactoring of project/analysis Saving and Loading
+* Begin work on separating out sascalc package
 * Begin work improving magnetic SANS workflows
 * Begin adding support for handling multiple scattering calculation
-* Reimplement the orientation viewer
 * Begin work on external databases integration for final results deposition
 * Complete work on simplifying dependencies/requirements
 * Add the usual bug fixes and other minor improvements as time and interest permit